Skip to content

 Create Moodle Database

-Moodle needs its own database to store all your course and user information securely, so you’ll create one in MariaDB on WSL.
-This database will hold Moodle’s content.
+Moodle needs its own dedicated database to securely store all your course and user information, so you will create one within MariaDB on WSL.
+This specific database will hold all your Moodle content and settings.

 Log into MariaDB with this command: